Oblongmana/unity-vscode-base-config/README.md

 - While the official doc is great (https://code.visualstudio.com/docs/other/unity#_enabling-unity-warnings), it's always easy to miss a step in fiddly multi-step processes, especially when we're using some things not strictly designed for VSCode, but rather Visual Studio
 - Having a convenient way to keep standard .gitignore and Analyzers up-to-date.
 - Reducing the amount of fishing around for rules to ignore in `.editorconfig`, while waiting on suppressor support in VSCode for the Unity Analyzers
+- I personally don't like pressing Ctrl + P to run/stop.
+F5 is better.

 ## Sources:
 - Official Doc for setting up Analyzers: https://code.visualstudio.com/docs/other/unity#_enabling-unity-warnings